Amino acids are the foundation of protein, and therefore muscle mass—making them a necessity for optimizing athletic performance.

 Efficacy: A source of protein that lacks particular EAAs is known as an “incomplete protein.”
 Your body requires complete proteins with a full EAA profile in order to optimize protein synthesis.
 Many plant-based proteins have incomplete amino acid profiles, including peas and beans on their own.
 However, their combined profiles complement each other to deliver a complete protein.

-How EAAs WorkKion Aminos supply eight EAAs in the right quantities to enhance your health and performance.
+How EAAs WorkKion Aminos contains all nine EAAs in the right quantities to enhance your health and performance.
 Each of the EAAs plays an important role in supporting your body:

 Lysine plays a role in growth hormone secretion, which supports muscle repair and recovery.
 It’s also a critical component of structural proteins like collagen and elastin, which are important for building strong connective tissue.